-Do you ever hear yourself saying any of these phrases that have become all too common in homes across the world these days?
+Do you ever hear yourself saying any of these phrases that have become all too common in homes across America these days?

-“I can’t get my kids to stop playing on their DS/Wii/Playstation/iPad/Phone”
+“I can’t get my kids to stop playing on their DS/Wii/Playstation/iPad/Cellphone”

 “It feels like technology is taking over our lives”

-We all feel like we’re barely keeping up and technology becomes just one more area where were not being the kind parents we think we should be.
+You feel like you’re barely keeping up and technology becomes just one more area where you are not being the kind of parent you think you should be.

-It may seem like we need to become technology experts, but it can actually be easier than we think to take control of technology before technology takes over our families.
+It may seem like you need to become a technology expert, but it can actually be easier than you think to take control of technology before technology takes over your family.

 Have you set family technology rules for your family?